biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         -rw-rw-r-- 1 m_jan2020 m_jan2020  12M Dec  3 14:26 Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa.sa

 ### BWA mem
-BWA has different run options.
-Enter this in your terminal:
+The BWA mapper has different execution options, this can be verified by entering the following in your terminal:

     m_jan2020@mjan2020VirtualBox:~$ bwa

-You will get something very similar to:
+You will see something very similar to:

     Program: bwa (alignment via Burrows-Wheeler transformation)
     Version: 0.7.17-r1188